-That’s what i feel before pursuing my career as an marine engineer.
-Chances are; you are going to join merchant navy or too passionate about ships to look for “types of ships”.
+That’s what I feel before pursuing my career as a marine engineer.
+Chances are you are going to join the navy, is working in the maritime field, or too passionate about ships to look for “types of ships”.

-Knowing the different types of ships helps in identification, complying with safety regulations, certificates and training in case you want to be a mariner.
+Knowing the different types of ships helps in identification, complying with safety regulations, certificates, and training in case you want to be a mariner.

-You might know them already ! ( If you are a mariner or you have some relatives in merchant navy ).
-If not, there are mainly six types of ships out there in commercial shipping.
-We will discuss that in details once; we learn what ship is and its brief history.
+You might know them already If you are a mariner or you have some relatives in the merchant navy.
+If not, there are mainly seven types of ships out there in commercial shipping.
+We will discuss that in detail once; we learn what ship is and its brief history.

-Types of Ships
+Types of Ships Based on Their Application

-Container Cargo Ship
+1. Container Cargo Ship

 Container ships are designed to carry large containers.
 Shipping containers are of the size of a truck with 20 feet by 8 feet to 10 feet by 8 feet in dimension.
 These containers are designed in a way that; they can be easily transported through trains, trucks and ships without any problem.

-They are used to transport world’s manufactured goods; such as processed food, electronics, machinery, spares, furnitures and tools.
+They are used to transport the world’s manufactured goods; such as processed food, electronics, machinery, spares, furniture, and tools.

 These ships are also called as bulkees or frights and are easily identified by the large hydraulic hatches covering its holds.
-They are designed to carry unpacked raw materials such as wood, raw grain, ore and coal.
+They are designed to carry unpacked raw materials such as wood, grain, ore, and coal.

 In these ships; cargo is poured down directly into the holds according to the charter plan.
 These ships are around 800-1200 feet long and account for 15-18% of the total merchant fleet.

 Most vehicles that you use on a daily basis are transported across the globe using a special type of ships known as Ro-Ro or car carriers.
-Basically they are like a big floating garage (Yes ! like that in your house); where newly made cars are parked, latched and then shipped.
+Basically they are like a big floating garage (Yes ! like that in your house); where newly made cars are parked, latched, and then shipped.

-Generally these ships are 500-700 feet long with high free board.
-These ships are used to transport vehicles like trucks, tractors and cars all over the globe in a safe efficient way.
+Generally, these ships are 500-700 feet long with high freeboard.
+These ships are used to transport vehicles like trucks, tractors, and cars all over the globe in a safe efficient way.

-They might look similar to those of bulk carrier apart from missing hatches; (There are small manholes provided for inspection and maintenance purposes).
-These ships are normally quite large in size with a large part of its fleet being super tankers.
+They might look similar to those of bulk carriers apart from missing hatches; (There are small manholes provided for inspection and maintenance purposes).
+These ships are normally quite large in size with a large part of its fleet being supertankers.

 Tankers can be classified into following categories depending on its cargo: